maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 This version will require moodle 4.0+, and will no longer support Moodle 3.x (which ends its general support on 14 November 2022, and security support ends on 11 December 2023.)

 Todo:

 1. Change 'core/event' to 'core_filters/events' in input.js and stackjsvle.js.
 2. Strip out parallel DB support in reporting etc.  Search for `stack_determine_moodle_version()`
 3. Bring the API into the core of STACK for longer term support, and better support for ILIAS.
 4. Major code tidy: Moodle code style now requires (i) short forms of arrays, i.e. `[]` not `array()`, and (ii) commas at the end of all list items.
+5. Fix markdown problems.
+See issue #420.
+6. Error messages: use caserror.class more fully to use user information to target error messages.
+7. Remove all "cte" code from Maxima - mostly install.

 ## Version 4.5.0

 Please note, this is the _last_ version of STACK which will support Moodle 3.x.

-1. Refactor the healthcheck scripts, especially to make unicode requirements for maxima more prominent.
+1. Re-factor the healthcheck scripts, especially to make unicode requirements for maxima more prominent.
 2. Shape of brackets surrounding matrix/var matrix input types now matches question level option for matrix parentheses.
 (TODO: possible option to change shape at the input level?)
 3. Allow users to [systematically deploy](../CAS/Systematic_deployment.md) all variants of a question in a simple manner.
 4. Tag inputs with 'aria-live' is 'assertive' for better screen reader support.